collapsed-stacks/startups/questions/6114/how-can-startup-companies-grow-without-essential-skills.md

 - posted by: [zazaalaza](https://stackexchange.com/users/4672194/zazaalaza) on 2015-08-24
 - score: 1

-<p>Founders don't really need to be good at the skills you mentioned.
-They need to be good at <strong>hiring</strong>, <strong>leading</strong>, <strong>managing</strong> and <strong>organizing</strong>.
+Founders don't really need to be good at the skills you mentioned.
+They need to be good at **hiring**, **leading**, **managing** and **organizing**.
 All the other stuff can be delegated to employees.
 This is especially true as your company grows.
-The bigger you get the more you need to focus on <strong>leading</strong> and less on any other skill.</p>
+The bigger you get the more you need to focus on **leading** and less on any other skill.

 ## Answer 6190